 A postgraduate qualification can be a means to fast-track your career progression - offering industry knowledge and expertise and the opportunity to pursue a specialisation.
 Most commonly at master's level, some degrees offer the opportunity to increase relevant experience with an industry placement or internship, or a real-world industry research project.
 Additionally, the value of developing or expanding your professional network with like-minded peers in related industries provides a long-term return on investment.

 While it's important to consider the match of a postgraduate qualification to your career goals and values, if career advancement is part of these plans, it is worth looking into.
-Discuss your options with our course advisers and academics at our flagship Postgraduate Study and Research Week from 10-14 September to learn if postgraduate study works for your career goals.
+Discuss your options with our course advisers and academics at our postgraduate events throughout the year to learn if postgraduate study works for your career goals.

 As we've explored above, the spectrum for career change is broad and far-reaching.
 When we're talking switching careers in this instance, we're referring to a complete career change - a new vocation.